 African Herp News (AHN) is a peer-reviewed publication of the HAA that publishes short communications, natural history notes, geographical distributions, book reviews, husbandry tips, announcements and other news items related to African herpetology.
 AHN began in 1983 as part of the association’s journal (African Journal of Herpetology), but due to the growing number of relevant submissions, the newsletter became its own entity and the second publication by the HAA.

-AHN is published digitally and is made available to HAA members as a PDF twice a year.
+AHN is published digitally and is made available to HAA members as a PDF three times a year.
 To receive AHN hot-off-the-digital-press become an HAA member.

 Older issues are available for download below.